freenas/freenas-docs/userguide/storage.rst

 Do not select a periodic snapshot task for one-time replications.
 To replicate a single snapshot, enter the name of the snapshot in :guilabel:`Also include naming schema`.
-Replace the year, month, day, hour, and minute values with *%Y*, *%m*, *%d*, *%H*, and *%M* strings.
+Replace the year, month, day, hour, and minute values with :literal:`%Y`, :literal:`%m`, :literal:`%d`, :literal:`%H`, and :literal:`%M` strings.
 This identifies the correct snapshot to replicate and allows the system to update snapshot names for future replications.

 Unset :guilabel:`Run automatically` and leave the remaining settings at their defaults.
 Click :guilabel:`OK` to add this replication task to